How to apply the basic components of music to writing songs

 I come up with lyrics in my head all the time – but write down only the ones that make sense.

-While it’s good to know the music theory behind these elements, I suggest that you start using them straight away (if have already written songs, and in case you didn’t, you should start right away.
+While it’s good to know the music theory behind these elements of songwriting, I suggest that you start using them straight away (that is, if you have already written songs. if you haven’t ever written a song, you should start doing so right away.
 Fear of writing your first song is also a form of songwriter’s block, something you should immediately get rid of)

 Go back to the songs you’ve written and find the one you like the least.